stanfordnlp/dspy/dspy-docs/docs/tutorials/simplified-baleen.md

 We could have written `context = GenerateAnswer.signature.context` to avoid duplicating the description of the context field.
 :::

-Now that we have the necessary signatures in place we can start building the pipeline itself!
+Now that we have the necessary signatures in place, we can start building the Baleen pipeline!

 ## Buiding the Pipeline

 So, let's define the program itself `SimplifiedBaleen`.
-There are many possible ways to implement this, but we'll keep this version down to the key elements for simplicity.
+There are many possible ways to implement this, but we'll keep this version down to the key elements.

 ```python
 from dsp.utils import deduplicate